PoonLab/courses/GradPythonCourse/FinalProjectRubric.md

   * Employing basic UNIX commands, *e.g.*, `ls`, `cp`
   * Reading lines from a tabular CSV data set - subsequent processing of these data may qualify as more difficult

+## Documentation (5)

+* Does the `README.md` provide adequate documentation for me to understand what the scripts are trying to accomplish and how they work?

 ## Style (10)